Councillor Marcus Johns

 - Email: firstname.lastname@example.org

 I’m Marcus and I am one of the Deansgate Councillors.
-I live in (and, in fact, on) Deansgate with my partner Jose and our cats Kinny & Toby.
+I live in (and in fact, on) Deansgate with my partner Jose, my six-year-old son, and our cat.
 I moved to Manchester in 2013 at the age of 18.
-Manchester quickly became home as a vibrant city made up of a fabric of interesting and diverse communities all tightly woven together.
+Manchester quickly became my home as a vibrant city made of a rich fabric diverse communities all tightly woven together.
 As a young, gay person moving to Manchester, it welcomed me with open arms.

 As a Labour Councillor, I’m driven by a sense of fairness, justice and equality.
 I want our city to be a place where everyone can have a good life.
 I genuinely believe looking at Manchester Labour’s record that we have strived for this, and I’m proud of the achievements of Labour in Manchester.
-I am also part of the Co-operative Party because I believe in a fairer economy, meaning fairer ownership of the economy.
+I am also a Co-operative Party Councillor because I believe a fairer economy means fairer ownership of the economy.
 Co-operatives play a crucial role in achieving this, alongside credit unions working to make finance fairer too.

-As a Councillor, I have the privilege to further these, making sure our city continues being a success—whilst working to improve on the things that haven’t gone as well as we would have liked.
-There are difficult decisions to be made, often between options none of which we would choose in an ideal world—but that is the reality of the decade-long ideological push for austerity that the LibDem-Tory coalition ushered in.
-Austerity has unnecessarily and without compassion focused on those least able to shoulder the burden, including forcing upon Manchester disproportionate cuts.
+As a Councillor, I have the privilege to further these ideas, making sure our city continues being a success—whilst working to improve on the things that haven’t gone as well as we would have liked.
+There are difficult decisions to be made, often between options which we would not choose in an ideal world—but that is the reality of the decade-long ideological push for austerity that the LibDem-Tory coalition ushered in.
+Austerity has unnecessarily, and without compassion, focused on those least able to shoulder the burden, including forcing disproportionate cuts upon Manchester .
 In the face of this, we are working to make change and improve life for all Manchester residents, striving for creativity in our response to difficult times.

 We face many issues.
 Issues that I am particularly working around at the moment include housing & homelessness, standing up for LGBT+ rights and facing up to the climate emergency.
-This has included working on affordable housing, looking at S106 contributions, going on outreach with the rough sleepers team and visiting homelessness accommodation to interrogate these complex issues.
-I was proud to give my maiden motion on the need to make HIV history and see the Council unanimously adopt my motion calling for a full rollout of PrEP on the NHS and to sign the Climate Emergency motion in 2019 and author a motion calling on Government to #EndOurCladdingScandal while protecting residents from costs.
+This has included working on affordable housing, scrutinising S106 contributions, going on outreach with the rough sleepers team and visiting homelessness accommodation to interrogate these complex issues.
+I was proud to give my maiden motion on the need to make HIV history and see the Council unanimously adopt my motion calling for a full rollout of PrEP on the NHS.
+I was priviliged too to sign the Climate Emergency motion in 2019 and author a motion calling on Government to #EndOurCladdingScandal while protecting residents from costs.

-In the wider Labour Party, I am the North West Chair of LGBT+ Labour, fighting for LGBT+ rights and representation in politics, in Councils, and in Parliament across the North West.
+In the wider Labour Party, I have been North West Chair of LGBT+ Labour, fighting for LGBT+ rights and representation in politics, in Councils, and in Parliament across the North West.

 Outside of politics and being a Councillor, I have too many interests to properly devote enough time to!
-I like reading and watching sci-fi and fantasy to relax, from the classics like Lord of the Rings and Firefly to the trashy and terrible.
+I like reading and watching sci-fi and fantasy to relax, from the classics to the trashy and terrible.
 I love learning languages, speak Spanish, love cooking, play video games, and try to read the paper at least once a week!
-I’m also a big fan of the theatre, particularly musicals, and our drag scene in the Gay Village where we have some of the world’s best drag artists.
+I’m also a big fan of the theatre, particularly musicals, and our drag scene in Manchester’s Gay Village where we have some of the world’s best drag.